Chapter 17 : 17. Whispering Hearts

-Albus pointed to a large, pink nose poked out from the shelves inside the restricted section.
+Albus pointed as a large, pink nose poked out from the shelves inside the restricted section.
 "There it is, and oh..."
 The nose and maw alone were twice the size of Albus' rabbit cage.
 A long tongue snaked out and slurped up the carrots on the ground.

 My friends... my friends... the voice whispered, over and over.